Particle size distribution analysis – guide to method selection

 Dynamic light scattering (DLS) is another common analytical technique for determining the particle size distribution of dispersions in a solvent.
 The technique is based on Brownian motion: smaller particles move and diffuse faster than larger particles.

 The detectable size range is typically between 0.3 nm and 10 µm.
-Hence, DLS is applicable for smaller particles than laser diffraction, although the size range is narrower.
-Dynamic light scattering is suitable for samples including inks, pigments, microemulsions, and proteins.
+Hence, DLS is suitable for smaller particles than laser diffraction, although the size range is narrower.
+Dynamic light scattering is often used to analyze inks, pigments, microemulsions, and proteins.
 When DLS is used to analyze solids, they must be dispersed in suitable dispersion media (aqueous or non-aqueous) before analysis.

 Similar to laser diffraction, significant disadvantages of DLS are its inability to detect particle shapes and the assumption that the analyzed particles are spherical.
 For this reason, DLS can determine the hydrodynamic diameter and size distribution of spherical particles only.